-Models and Methods of Teaching STEM 2 credits
+Models and Methods of Teaching STEM 3 credits

-This course focuses on using interdisciplinary/trans-disciplinary approaches such as problem- and project-based learning models to teach science, technology, engineering, and math content and practices.
-Upon completion of the course, students are able to use curriculum mapping to make connections among the STEM content areas and to design, implement, assess and manage STEM lessons and units of study and will use a variety of integrative approaches to promote STEM learning in authentic environments.
-The course requirements include reading, research, class observations, and lesson presentation.
-Prerequisites: Admission to the Teacher Education program and completion of EDUC 312.
+This course focuses on using interdisciplinary/trans-disciplinary approaches such as problem and project-based learning models to teach STEM content and practices.
+Students will use a variety of integrative approaches to promote STEM learning in authentic environments.

+Prerequisites: EDUC 411 or instructor permission.